vsvale/Managing-the-Kubernetes-API-Server-and-Pods/README.md

 [Pluralsight](https://www.pluralsight.com/)

 ## Description
-It's time to take your Kubernetes admin skills to the next level and dig into how to deploy and manage container-based applications in Kubernetes.
-In this course, Managing the Kubernetes API Server and Pods, you will gain the ability to deploy, manage, and troubleshoot container-based workloads in Kubernetes.
-First, you will learn how to use the Kubernetes API and API Server internals.
-Next, you will discover how to use labels, annotations, and namespaces to organize the largest workloads and how Kubernetes uses labels internally for its own operations.
-Finally, you will explore how to create, manage, and maintain healthy container-based applications with the primary Kubernetes workload construct, the Pod.
-When you're finished with this course, you will have the skills and knowledge of creating and maintaining container-based workloads in Kubernetes.
+Let’s take your Kubernetes admin skills to the next level and get you started learning how to install, configure and work with a Kubernetes cluster.
+In this course, Kubernetes Installation and Configuration Fundamentals, you will learn foundational knowledge needed to install, configure and deploy applications in a Kubernetes cluster.
+First, you will learn about Kubernetes' architecture, looking closely at each of the cluster's components and their roles.
+Next, you will discover how to install and configure a Kubernetes cluster: you'll look at how to perform installations on-premises with kubeadm, and in cloud scenarios such as Azure Kubernetes Services and Google Kubernetes Engine.
+Finally, you will explore how to interact with your cluster, deploying Pods, Services, and Deployments.
+When you’re finished with this course, you will have the skills and knowledge of Kubernetes needed to administer a Kubernetes cluster and deploy applications in Kubernetes.
+Software required: Linux.
 This course can also help you prepare for your Certified Kubernetes Administrator (CKA) certification.